Keen-what? Kwinowah? What is keenwah?

 Quinoa is rich in antioxidants and phytochemicals that may help protect cells against oxidative diseases like cancer.
 One 2018 study found that 17 potential bioactive peptides derived from quinoa had powerful antioxidant properties, showing the ability to inhibit colon cancer cell growth in a lab setting.
 The authors suggested that these peptides could be used in the development of functional foods aimed at reducing diseases related to oxidative stress, like cancer.
 An even more recent 2020 report in the journal Critical Reviews of Food Science and Nutrition came to similar conclusions.
 The authors stated that gluten-free pseudocereals (like quinoa) have peptides that have promising anticancer, antioxidant, and anti-inflammatory properties relevant to human health.

-2. May protect against heart disease and metabolic syndrome
+2. Quinoa may protect against heart disease and metabolic syndrome.

 Enjoying quinoa may help keep some heart health biomarkers, like blood fats, in an optimal range.
 A 2017 dose-response randomized, controlled, single-blind trial compared the impacts of 25 and 50 grams of quinoa consumed per day for 12 weeks, among 50 overweight or obese individuals.
 The researchers found that the group who consumed 50 grams of quinoa daily experienced an average reduction in triglycerides of 1.14 to 0.72 mmol/L, as well as a 70% reduction in the prevalence of metabolic syndrome.